 3. Business Interruption

 Since the emergence of this outbreak, many businesses have moved their operations fully into digital platforms.
 The switch has enabled their business to continue operations with little or no business interruptions.
-However, insurance companies in Nigeria are yet to tap fully into digital space.
+However, insurance companies in Nigeria are yet to tap fully into the digital space.
 This has led to revenue loss for most of these insurance companies and the industry as a whole

 4. High Surrender Rate